pantheon-systems/documentation/source/partials/wp-login-attacks.md

 Similar to [XML-RPC](#avoid-xml-rpc-attacks), the `wp-login.php` path can be subject to abuse by bots or other spammers.
 Unlike XML-RPC, which is no longer used often, `wp-login.php` is the primary WordPress login.

-There are a few recommended actions you can take to protect yourself against login abuse:
+There are a few recommended actions you can take to protect yourself against login abuse.

 ### Change the wp-login.php Path